scoliver21/Data-Anonymisation/README.md

 ---

 ### 🏠 Step 10: Generate Fake Addresses
 Use Faker to replace both residence and address columns with synthetic values.
+Similar as Step 3.

 📘 Explanation of the code: